antiless/cleanclip-vuepress/src/index.md

   details: The pop-up menu appears right at the input position.
 - title: 🔍 Quick Search
   details: Type a letter to instantly search and find even the oldest records.
+- title: 🔖 Paste Stack
+  details: Copy content consecutively into a queue, then paste them in order
 - title: 📱 View iPhone Records on Mac
   details: Copy text and images on phone to view on Mac.
 - title: 🔜 Coming Soon